AIHelpsSoft/documentations/API_DOCUMENTATION.md

 **Scope:** `full`

 + Parameters
-    + fields: `date,denture,laboratory,technican,professional,comments,teeth,appointment,sale` (array[string], required) - list of fields to return (separated by comma)
+    + fields: `date,denture,laboratory,technician,professional,comments,teeth,appointment,sale` (array[string], required) - list of fields to return (separated by comma)
     + force: `true` (boolean, optional) - Indicates that checking for time conflicts with another appointments, reserves and sales and validations should be skipped.

 + Request